Sleep is a very important part of our lives. We need adequate sleep to function properly.

 6. Don’t go to bed on a full stomach with food, caffeine or alcohol.

 9. Spend the recommended number of hours for sleeping.
-Sleeping in excess or in deficit have no benefits.
+Sleeping in excess or in deficit has no benefits.

 An inconsistent sleep schedule does more harm than good to your mental state, mood and overall health.
 It has been discovered that sleep deprivation and insomnia easily affect attention and memory.
 Having a regular sleep schedule and good sleep hygiene practices not only improves productivity, physical and mental health but also the quality of life overall.